INCATools/dead_simple_owl_design_patterns/README.md

 ## Implementation

 The aim of this project is to specify a simple design pattern system that can easily be consumed, whatever your code base.
-This repository includes [code for validation, documentation and generation of pattern-based classes](https://github.com/dosumis/dead_simple_owl_design_patterns/tree/master/src) written in Jython.
+This repository includes a simple Python validator (src/simple_pattern_tester.py).

+For implementation, we recommend [dosdp-tools](https://github.com/balhoff/dosdp-tools).

 ## Uses